Uniform Integrability of the OLS Estimators, and the Convergence of their Moments: Abstract

 \section{Abstract}

 The problem of convergence of moments of a sequence of random variables to the moments of its asymptotic distribution is important in many applications.
 These include the determination of the optimal training sample size in the cross validation estimation of the generalization error of computer algorithms, and in the construction of graphical methods for studying dependence patterns between two biomarkers.
-In this paper we prove the uniform integrability of the ordinary least square estimators of a linear regression model, under suitable assumptions on the design matrix and the moments of the errors.
+In this paper we prove the uniform integrability of the ordinary least squares estimators of a linear regression model, under suitable assumptions on the design matrix and the moments of the errors.
 Further, we prove the convergence of the moments of the estimators to the corresponding moments of their asymptotic distribution, and study the rate of the moment convergence.
 The canonical central limit theorem corresponds to the simplest linear regression model.
-We investigate the rate of the moment convergence in canonical central limit theorem proving a sharp improvement of \citeauthor{Bahr1965}'s (\citeyear{Bahr1965}) theorem.
-Finally, a study of the second and third moments of the ordinary least square estimators elucidates the behavior of the rate of the moment convergence.
+We investigate the rate of the moment convergence in canonical central limit theorem proving a sharp improvement of \citeauthor{Bahr1965}'s (\citeyear{Bahr1965}) theorem. \keywords{Linear regression model \and Moment convergence \and Rate of convergence \and Uniform integrability} \subclass{62J05 \and 62E20 \and 60E15 \and 60F05 \and 05A10}